Last Updated on

 - You should be flying with Air Astana or one of the Kazakh airlines.

-- You need to be transiting via the Astana/Almaty International airport to a third country or returning back from a third country.
+- You need to be transiting via the Almaty, Nur-Sultan, Shymkent, Aktau, Taraz or Karakanga International airport to a third country or returning back from a third country.

-This transit free visa regime is applicable for both groups and individual passengers.
+This Air Astana transit free visa regime is applicable to both groups and individual passengers.
 Here are a few guidelines to follow if you are planning to avail this opportunity:

-- If you are planning to stay in Astana or Almaty, book a hotel beforehand.
+- If you are planning to stay in any of the above-mentioned cities, book a hotel beforehand.
 Also, contact the Kazakh airline representative office before departure and share the hotel details with them.

 - You will need to show the following documents at the airport security in order to obtain a TRANSIT CARD: